Gallery: Voices in the Briars

 click all images for a closer look

 While ghosts top my list of favorite supernatural archetype (would ghosts actually be referred to as an archetype?), vampires come a close second.
-Their deep roots in folklore work like a siren's call in my case as I've always been fascinated with folklore and how it shaped a culture's traditions, etc. Superstitions and the beliefs surrounding death and the afterlife, the darker side of those things, and what people did to protect themselves from evil -- all pretty much come together in a way that really stir my love of gothic horror.
+Their deep roots in folklore are the proverbial cherry on top in my case as I've always been fascinated with folklore and how it shaped a culture's traditions, etc. Superstitions and the beliefs surrounding death and the afterlife, the darker side of those things, and what people did to protect themselves from evil -- all pretty much come together in a way that really stir my love of gothic horror.

 an abandoned building (likely AI-generated)